nospam2000/ch341-baudrate-calculation/README.md

 This project is meant as a reference for drivers like the Linux and FreeBSD kernel or the Mac OSX kernel because I really would like to use ESP8266 and ESP32 boards with a baud rate of 921600.

+The contents of this project:
+ - this documentation
+ - docs/ : a spreadsheet with calculations and measurements to prove that the used formulas are correct
+ - patches/ : a Linux kernel patch to use the new formula to calculate the baudrate

 ## How is the baud rate calculated?

 It took me a while to figure it out, because all drivers are using magic constants like